tianchenji/PAAD/README.md

 # PAAD
 This repository stores the Pytorch implementation of PAAD for the following paper:

-**T. Ji, A. N. Sivakumar, G. Chowdhary and K. Driggs-Campbell, "Proactive Anomaly Detection for Robot Navigation with Multi-Sensor Fusion", in *IEEE Robotics and Automation Letters (RA-L)*, 2020**
+**T. Ji, A. N. Sivakumar, G. Chowdhary and K. Driggs-Campbell, "Proactive Anomaly Detection for Robot Navigation with Multi-Sensor Fusion", in *IEEE Robotics and Automation Letters (RA-L)*, 2022**

-PAAD fuses camera, LiDAR, and planned path to predict the probability of future failure for robot navigation.
-The code was tested on Ubuntu 20.04 with Python 3.8 and Pytorch 1.8.1.
+**PAAD fuses camera, LiDAR, and planned path to predict the probability of future failure for robot navigation.** The code was tested on Ubuntu 20.04 with Python 3.8 and Pytorch 1.8.1.

 The paper and the demonstration video will be available soon.